high-skyy/Personal_Research_Hadoop_Spark/README.md

 ## Roadmap

 - Research of Hadoop
-- Installation of Hadoop in virtual Environment
+- Installation of Hadoop in virtual environment
 - Implementation of existing methods in virtual environment
 - Implementation of new method in virtual environment
 - Implementation of new method using cloud resources (if possible)